 by Texas Homesteader ~

-Anxiety is high.
-So high in fact that there are news reports of children suffering extreme abuse due to the stresses their parents were feeling about all that’s going on.
+Financial, political and health anxiety is high these days.
+So high in fact that there are news reports of children suffering abuse due to the stresses their parents were feeling about all that’s going on in the world.

 Child abuse cases are up.
 Domestic violence cases are up.
 Stress is high.